MaxenceG2M/github-release-notifier/README.md

 * The script sends mail even if no new projets or release has been detected
 * The biggest, you have to edit script to specify absolute path...
 * A lot of other little problems, like the code that's disgusting and so on.

+For who's asking: yes, it's normal that I have put all code in one main function [like a blind gunner.](https://media.giphy.com/media/1yMexL5rkwYhuiVEmZ/giphy.gif).
+Really quickly I said!

 But overall, the script works and sends mail!

 Hey boy, what is the `pit.db` file?